 Due to the extremely complex nature of the removal process and the harsh consequences which can result to an alien Respondent who is not properly prepared, an alien in removal proceedings would be well advised to seek the advice and representation of an experienced immigration attorney.

-If you have questions about Removal or Deportation Proceedings or if you need representation, call South Florida Immigration Lawyer Sean D. Hummel at (954) 385-3111.
+If you have any questions or need represenation in Removal Proceedings, contact South Florida Immigration Lawyer Sean D. Hummel at (954) 385-3111.